lcharlois-neotys/docker-selenium/README.md

 You can also use a paid service like [Sauce Labs][sauce], [BrowserStack] or [LambdaTest][], note they offer free open source accounts and straightforward [integration with Travis CI](https://docs.travis-ci.com/user/sauce-connect/).

 ### Requisites
-This project is normally tested in the last version of Docker and docker-compose and also in the release candidates.
+This project is normally tested in the last Version of Docker and docker-compose and also in the release candidates.
-To figure out the currently used specific versions it surely works on, see file [.travis.yml](./.travis.yml) example values:
+To figure out the currently used specific Versions it surely works on, see file [.travis.yml](./.travis.yml) example values:

-    docker --version         #=> 17.09.0-ce
+    docker --Version         #=> 17.09.0-ce
-    docker-compose --version #=> 1.16.1
+    docker-compose --Version #=> 1.16.1

 If you need to use docker-machine to run docker
-(like for example on a Mac before the Docker native version 1.12), you also need to install VirtualBox and then run these commands to get started:
+(like for example on a Mac before the Docker native Version 1.12), you also need to install VirtualBox and then run these commands to get started: